foldda/rda/README.md

 ## Using RDA To Store And Transport Data

 Traditional data exchange pipelines use XML and JSON to store and transport data between the sender and the receiver.
-This causes tight-coupling because XML/JSON encoding/decoding require a predefined schema that is tied to the data being exchanged which can be (and usually are) dynamic and evolving due to requirement changes and version advances.
+This causes tight-coupling between the two because the schema used in XML/JSON encoding is tied to the data, which can be (and usually are) dynamic and evolving due to requirement changes and version advances.

-Using RDA in data exchange pipelines does not require using a fixed schema, it means the pipelines' encoding and parsing remain the same regardless of data payload's structure change, and there is no tight-coupling between the data sender and receiver as they can change their data structure without breaking the data transport pipelines.
+Using RDA in data exchange pipelines does not depend on schema, it means pipelines using RDA format remain the same regardless of data payload's structure change, and a data sender and a receiver can freely exchange their data, even with evloving data structure, without breaking the data transport pipelines.

 Let's explain this using an analogy.
 Imagine you're moving house: you would first pack household items into boxes, disassemble them if required, and then transport the boxes using a courier company.
 Once the boxes are delivered to the new place, you would unpack the boxes, reassemble the items, and re-place them to their designated places.